copiousfreetime/try-them-all/posts/01_dataset_selection.md

 * A non-trivial amount of data - to me this means - it needs to be beyond what would easily fit in RAM on a typical machine.
 Generally, just unwieldy without some thought and preparation.
 * Good documentation on the dataset's structure and format.
-* Multiple relations - if its just a single CSV file - not really worth it.
+* Multiple relations - if it is just a single CSV file - not really worth it.
 There needs to have multiple record types and they need to be related in some manner.
 * Include some data that would be useful to hook in some full text search options.
 * Include some data that is geospatial so we can demonstrate PostGIS with maps / leaflet, or other geospatial tools.
 * Be **fun** data - that is people would be interested in looking at it.